 16 semester credits (24 quarter credits): JWU students can satisfy 18 or 22.5 quarter credits

-A list of known credit/course equivalencies is available at the "Courses Offered" link in the fact sheet at the top of this page.
+A list of known credit/course equivalencies is available on the Student Academic Services Transfer Evaluation System (TES) website.
 If you would like to take courses abroad that do not appear on the list of known credit/course equivalencies, we will help you request a new course equivalency.
 You are required to complete a Study Abroad Exchange and Foreign Course Equivalency Form for your academic plan abroad in order to coordinate your plan with Study Abroad and SAS.
 Contact your Study Abroad Advisor for assistance in completing and submitting the course equivalency form.